flowroute/flowroute-sdk-v3-python/README.md

 ### Route Management

-Flowroute SDK version 3 for Python allows you to make HTTP requests to the `routes` resource of Flowroute API v2: `https://api.flowroute.com/v2/routes`
+The Flowroute Python library v3 allows you to make HTTP requests to the `routes` resource of Flowroute API v2: `https://api.flowroute.com/v2/routes`

 #### create\_an\_inbound\_route(route\_body)